Agnes Digital

-Agnes Digital (Japanese: アグネスデジタル), foaled May 15, 1997 – December 8, 2021, was an American born Japan-based Thoroughbred racehorse and the winner of several notable Grade 1 races, including the 2001 Tenno Sho (Autumn), the 2001 Hong Kong Cup, and the 2003 Yasuda Kinen.
+Agnes Digital (アグネスデジタル, Agunesu Dejitaru) was an American-bred, Japan-trained Thoroughbred racehorse and the winner of several notable Grade 1 races, including the 2001 Tenno Sho (Autumn), the 2001 Hong Kong Cup, and the 2003 Yasuda Kinen.

-Career
+Background

+Agnes Digital was a chestnut horse bred in Kentucky by Catesby W. Clay and Peter J. Callahan.
+He was sired by Crafty Prospector, a son of Mr. Prospector out of Chancey Squaw, a mare by Chief's Crown whose family included major bloodlines such as Blushing Groom.

+He was purchased by trainer Toshiaki Shirai for about 28 million JPY and raced for owner Takao Watanabe.

+Racing career

+1999: two-year-old season

-Agnes Digital's first race was on September 12, 1999, where he came in 2nd at Hanshin Racecourse.
-He picked up his first win at the same course on October 2.
+Agnes Digital made his debut on September 12, 1999, in a 1,400-meter race on dirt at Hanshin Racecourse.
+Ridden by Yuichi Fukunaga, he went to the lead but was overtaken around the final turn and finished 2nd, seven lengths behind Machikane Ran.
+He won his second start in a 1,200-meter race at the same racecourse on October 2 by three lengths.

+His first start on turf came on October 9 in the 1,200-meter Momiji stakes where he finished 8th, prompting his connections to return to racing him on dirt tracks.
+After finishing a narrow 2nd in the 1,400-meter Mochinoki Sho, he was entered in a 1,600-meter allowance race at Tokyo Racecourse, with Hitoshi Matoba replacing Fukunaga as his jockey where he won by seven lengths.

-He won his first graded race, by winning the Zen-Nippon Sansai Yushun on December 23, 1999.
-He then began competing in only stakes races and graded races.
+He entered in the Zen-Nippon Sansai Yushun at Kawasaki Racecourse on December 23, 1999, where he won his first graded stakes victory.

+2000: three-year-old season

+Agnes Digital's first start as a three-year-old was in the Hyacinth Stakes at Tokyo Racecourse on February 20, 2000, where he finished 3rd.
+He was then aimed to return to racing on turf in the NHK Mile Cup, finishing 3rd in the 1,200-meter Crystal Cup and in the New Zealand Trophy.
+However, he finished 7th in the NHK Mile Cup.

 He won his next graded race, the Nagoya Yushun, on June 14, 2000.
 He then picked up two big wins to close the year - the September 30th, 2000 Unicorn Stakes and the November 19th, 2000 international Mile Championship.

+2001: four-year-old season

 He went on a five-win streak starting in September 2001.
 He won the Nihon TV Hai, the Mile Championship Nambu Hai, the Autumn Tenno Sho, then the Hong Kong Cup and the February Stakes.
-The win streak ended with a 6th place finish at the 2002 Dubai World Cup.
+The win streak ended with a 6th-place finish at the 2002 Dubai World Cup.

 His next win would be the last win of his career, as he captured the 2003 Yasuda Kinen.
 He tried to reclaim both the 2003 edition of the Mile Championship Nambu Hai and the 2003 edition of the Tenno Sho Autumn, but was unsuccessful.
 His last race was on December 28, 2003, at the Arima Kinen.